adamlundrigan/LdcZfcUserOAuth2/README.md

    );
    ```

 5. Override the authentication adapter used by ZfcUser.
-Locate the `auth_adapters` key in your `zfcuser.global.php` config file and replace it with this:
+Locate the `auth_adapters` key in your `zfc-user.global.php` config file and replace it with this:

    ```
    'auth_adapters' => array( 100 => 'ldc-zfc-user-oauth2-authentication-adapter-db' ),